Autism Studies

 The one-year Level 9 MA in Autism Studies is designed to equip students with the requisite knowledge and skills to design and conduct an empirical study on a topic within the field of autism studies.
 Students will develop expertise in research design, data collection, and analysis, and will demonstrate the capacity to interpret and critique research findings in the context of policy, practice, and research.

-The live component of the programmes will be delivered on approximately eight Saturdays throughout the year, with approximately 4 live lectures being delivered on campus and 4 being online.
+The live component of the programmes will be delivered on campus in MIC and online.
 Programme timetables will be made available to students in advance of the academic year.
 Students will also be required to engage weekly with a range of research papers, podcasts, videos and reflective exercises as part of the programme.
 The online content is delivered through, and supported by, Mary Immaculate College’s Moodle platform.

 Subjects taught